danielzaiser91/best_posts/README.md

 <u>Roadmap / ToDo:</u>
  - Animations
- - I can't get enough - Feature (add a "more of this" button, which loads the next "page" (pagination api call by id+limit))
- - cinema Mode for mobile version (desktop has this with arrow down/up)
  - autoplay next post (chaining videos, bzw. images after timeout)
  - move heavy logic into a webworker? (not currently necessary)
  - move everything to a seperate Component (multiple small components > one big component)
  - bigTodo: replace everything with ngrx-store?
- - better touch device support
  - dont show enlarge button when it wont have an effect
  - localization (translate to en, and possible more languages)
- - Datenschutzanpassungen für youtube cookies
+ - Datenschutzanpassungen für youtube cookies, und mehr
  - option to autoplay gifs on thumbnail
  - add Unittests for evertything and connect repository to an automated ci tool (like travis for example)
  - img.gif optimizations...